laegekeldandersen/Institutioner/README.md

 ## Mest relevante biostatistics pakker

-	• dplyr - Essential shortcuts for subsetting, summarizing, rearranging, and joining together data sets.
+	• dplyr - Subsetting, summarizing, rearranging, and joining together data sets.
 	• vcd - Visualization tools and tests for categorical data.
 	• foreign - Want to read a SAS data set into R?
 Or an SPSS data set?
-	• tidyr - Changes the layout of your data sets.
-Use the gather and spread functions to convert your data into the tidy format.
+	• tidyr - Changes the layout of your data sets, converts into tidy format by gather and spread functions.
 	• multcomp - Tools for multiple comparison testing.
 	• survival - Tools for survival analysis.
 	• stringr - Easy to learn tools for regular expressions and character strings.